 Many opportunities in the health sector

 Advances in eye movement research open up significant opportunities for applications in the health sector.
 Smart eyewear may be available to consumers in a few years.
-Their increasing use enables broader monitoring of eye movements, and the accumulated data can be used to identify, for example, neurogenerative diseases or attention deficit disorders.
+Their increasing use enables broader monitoring of eye movements, and the accumulated data can be used to identify, for example, neurodegenerative diseases or attention deficit disorders.
 In the future, the parameters identified from the eyes will provide information about our cognitive state, help manage the load on our brain and promote people's brain health.

 Interested?